 Also Opening This Week In Limited Release

-- Kill Zone 2 (Saat po long 2) (2016) , starring Tony Jaa in a martial arts film about a prison guard teaming up with a jailed undercover cop to take down a corrupt warden, is at 100 percent.
+- SPL 2: A Time for Consequences (2015) , starring Tony Jaa in a martial arts film about a prison guard teaming up with a jailed undercover cop to take down a corrupt warden, is at 100 percent.

 - Love & Friendship (2016) , starring Kate Beckinsale and Chloë Sevigny in Whit Stillman‘s adaptation of a Jane Austen novel about a widow who attracts the attention of three suitors, is at 100 percent.

-- A Monster With A Thousand Heads (Un Monstruo de Mil Cabezas) (2016) , a dramatic thriller about a woman willing to go to extreme lengths to find her husband the cancer treatment he needs, is at 84 percent.
+- A Monster With a Thousand Heads (2015) , a dramatic thriller about a woman willing to go to extreme lengths to find her husband the cancer treatment he needs, is at 84 percent.

-- Last Days In The Desert (2016) , starring Ewan McGregor in a spiritual drama following Jesus Christ, who finds himself tested by the devil during his 40 days in the wilderness, is at 75 percent.
+- Last Days in the Desert (2015) , starring Ewan McGregor in a spiritual drama following Jesus Christ, who finds himself tested by the devil during his 40 days in the wilderness, is at 75 percent.

 - The Trust (2016) , starring Nicolas Cage and Elijah Wood in a thriller about a pair of crooked cops who plot to rob a heroin dealer’s stash, is at 50 percent.